mozilla-services/docs/source/storage/apis-1.1.rst

 Certain functions use HTTP basic auth (over SSL, so as to maintain password security).
-If the auth username does not match the username in the path, the server will issue an Error Response
+If the auth username does not match the username in the path, the server will issue an Error Response.

-The User API has a set of Response Codes to cover errors in the request or on the server side.
-The format of a successful response is defined in the appropriate request method section.
 The User API has a set of :ref:`respcodes` to cover errors in the request or on the server side.
 The format of a successful response is defined in the appropriate request method section.

 APIs